chapachris16/Project-2-Repo/README.md

 This app will store the data to their specific user session.
 Maybe one day you'll get rich and have your list saved to know what cars to buy!

 The User Story:
-Users will be able to sign up ad create an account Users can select and store cars that they want in their respective accounts and be able to edit and delete certain info.
+Users will be able to sign up and create an account Users can select and store cars that they want in their respective accounts and be able to edit and delete certain info.
-Users can create new cars specific to them

 The Wireframes: